marijaeftimova-vass/eds-root-project/README.md

 1. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository
 1. Install the [AEM CLI](https://github.com/adobe/helix-cli): `npm install -g @adobe/aem-cli`
 1. Start AEM Proxy: `aem up` (opens your browser at `http://localhost:3000`)
+2. Before using the AEM Headless functionality, ensure that the sandbox environment is not in Hibernate status.
+If it is, then de-hibernate it.
+2. To retrieve data using the AEM Headless feature, you can run a local instance of Google Chrome with security features disabled.
+Use the following command to start Chrome: `open -na Google\ Chrome --args --user-data-dir=/tmp/temporary-chrome-profile-dir --disable-web-security --disable-site-isolation-trials`
 1. Open the `aem-eds-demo-aniless` directory in your favorite IDE and start coding :)